microservices-march-2022/platform/docs/quick-setup.md

 ## Cleanup

-Once you are done playing with this microservices demo architecture, from this repository, stop the compose:
+Once you are done playing with this microservices demo architecture, run:

 ```bash
 docker-compose -f docker-compose.full-demo.yml down